datacamp-content/courses-model-choice/chapter3.md

 `@feedback`
 1. Unfortunately not.
 2. Unfortunately not.
 3. Yes!
 This model does not use irrelevant regressors and has thus the best fit on the data.
+Further, it has the lowest standard deviation.